-Return the prefix, that is used as a prefix for the serial numbers. :return: PPR return the token type shortname update (param, reset_failcount=True)
+Return the prefix, that is used as a prefix for the serial numbers. :return: PPR

 Returns 'paper'

 PasswordToken

 '''

 class privacyidea.lib.tokens.passwordtoken.PasswordTokenClass (aToken)

 '''

 This Token does use a fixed Password as the OTP value.
 In addition, the OTP PIN can be used with this token.
 This Token can be used for a scenario like losttoken class SecretPassword (secObj)